phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/README.md

 By using TeamCity, we can automatically deploy app and run app automation test on Kobiton.

-This guide will demonstrate [how to run automation tests on your app with the Kobiton service](run-automation-test.md)
+[This guide](integrate-kobiton-teamcity.md) will demonstrate how to automatically execute automation test on Kobiton devices everytimes a new version of the app is deployed to HockeyApp using TeamCity.